 Pr.
 268 Description 9999 (initial value) No function 0 For the first or second decimal places (0.1 increments or 0.01 increments) of the monitor, numbers in the first decimal place and smaller are rounded to display an integral value (1 increments).
 The monitor value smaller than 0.99 is displayed as 0.
-1 When 2 decimal places (0.01 increments) are monitored, the 0.01 decimal place is dropped and the monitor displays the first decimal place (0.1 increments).
+When 2 decimal places (0.01 increments) are monitored, the 0.01 decimes the decimal place (0.1 increments) are monitored, the monitored displays the first decimal place (0.1 increments).
 The monitored digits in 1 increments are displayed as they are.